CloudM-Migrate/documentation/Engineering-Reference/ProjectAdvancedOptions.md

 {: .no_toc }
 Default Value: All

-Specify the list of file extensions, one per line in the format '*.ext', that will be migrated. (*.* for all) or MIME types in the format of 'image/jpeg'.
+Specify the list of file extensions, one per line in the format '.ext', that will be migrated. (*.* for all) or MIME types in the format of 'image/jpeg'.

 Change Conditions: Set document types to migated to the destination, those not specified are excluded.